 Registering a tenancy

 The RTB uses this information to maintain a publicly available register.
-The register does not show the identity of the landlord or the tenants, or the amount of the rent.
+The register shows the address of the property and the number of bedrooms.
+It does not show the identity of the landlord or the tenants, or the amount of the rent.

 What tenancies must be registered?